7 Day All Ireland Exploration

-You can linger longer in places that appeal to you and skip through anywhere that doesn’t.
+You can linger longer in places that appeal to you and skip through anywhere that doesn’t, you choose.

-We can also start and finish our multi-day tours anywhere in Ireland that suits you.
-The itinerary can be tweaked accordingly.
+We can also start and finish our multi-day tours anywhere in Ireland that suits you, this sample itinerary can be tweaked accordingly.

 6 Overnight Stays:

-· 3rd & 4th night staying in Galway
+- 3rd & 4th nights staying in Killarney

 - 5th & 6th nights staying in Galway